wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	    hey there partner!
 	{% endif %}

 As you can see, we have used Django's template language to check if the user is authenticated with `{% if user.is_authenticated %}`.
-If a user is logged in, then Django's machinery gives us access to the `user` object.
+If a user is logged in, then Django gives us access to the `user` object.
 We can tell from this object if the user is logged in (authenticated).
 If he or she is logged in, we can also obtain details about him or her.
 In the example about, the user's username will be presented to them if logged in - otherwise the generic `hey there partner!` message will be shown.

 ### Demo
 Start the Django development server and attempt to login to the application.
 The [figure below](#fig-ch9-user-login) shows the screenshots of the login and index page.